kyvernfoundation/kyvern/courses/README.md

 ## Strong authentification
 Want to shine in society?
 Talk about [strong authentication](https://github.com/kyvernfoundation/kyvern/blob/main/courses/strongauthentication.md), not two-factor or multi-factor authentication.
 We explain why.
 ## VPN
+I want the [best vpn](https://github.com/kyvernfoundation/kyvern/blob/main/courses/vpn.md) available.
+#### Why have a door for your home if you don't have a door for your Internet use?
+It doesn't cost anything and the benefits are there, so it's hard to beat it.
+> You can skip this point if you're not convinced, but your safety won't be convincing either.
 ## Best practices